backstage/backstage/plugins/kubernetes-common/api-report.md

   resources: Array<any>;
   // (undocumented)
   type: 'customresources';
 }

+// Warning: (ae-missing-release-tag) "CustomResourceMatcher" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type CustomResourceMatcher = Omit<CustomResource, 'objectType'>;

+// Warning: (ae-missing-release-tag) "CustomResourcesKubernetesRequestBody" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface CustomResourcesKubernetesRequestBody
+  extends KubernetesRequestBody {
+  // (undocumented)
+  customResources: Omit<CustomResource, 'objectType'>[];
+}

 // Warning: (ae-missing-release-tag) "DeploymentFetchResponse" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)